kubernetes/ingress-nginx/ISSUE_TRIAGE.md

 However the exact process of the ingress-nginx maintainers may differ in certain aspects.
 This doc gives a more precise overview on how the ingress-nginx maintainers approach the issue triage process and other processes that are related.

-## Triage Flow
+## Triage Flow (Issues)

-This section describes the different stages of the triage flow.
+This section describes the different stages of the triage flow for issues.

 ### Prepare Issues
 New issues come in with the labels `needs-triage` and `needs-priority` and one of: `kind/bug`, `kind/feature` or `kind/support`.
 Unfortunately there are also some legacy issues that only have a `kind/*` label but neither `needs-triage` nor `needs-priority` .
 However for every issue that does not have the `triage-accepted` label the following steps have to be done to prepare them for further processing:

 * Filter for issues [without the `triage-accepted`](https://github.com/kubernetes/ingress-nginx/issues?q=is%3Aopen+-label%3Atriage%2Faccepted+is%3Aissue) label.
 * Check if all neccessary information are available.
 This is basically true, if people filled out the issue template correctly.
 If neccessary information is missing, ask the author to add the missing information and add the label `triage/needs-information` if not already present.
 If already present, send the author a friendly reminder to add those.